Earl Sweatshirt discography

-The discography of American rapper and songwriter Earl Sweatshirt consists of four studio albums, two mixtapes, two extended plays, and 20 singles (including seven as a featured artist).
+American rapper and record producer Earl Sweatshirt has released five studio albums, two mixtapes, two extended plays, and 27 singles (including nine as a featured artist).

 Earl Sweatshirt released his first mixtape Kitchen Cutlery under the name of Sly Tendencies in 2008.
 He then joined Odd Future and released the mixtape Earl in 2010.
 In 2012 he came back as a rapper and was featured on Odd Future's single "Oldie".
 He released the first single from his debut album in 2012 and later he released the singles "Whoa" featuring Tyler the Creator and "Hive" featuring Vince Staples and Casey Veggies.
 Doris was released in August 2013 and debuted at number 5 on the albums chart with first week sales of 60,000.
 The album also debuted at number one on the Top Rap Albums chart.
 In 2015 Earl released his second studio album I Don't Like Shit, I Don't Go Outside, which was met with critical acclaim.
-The album sold 40,000 copies in its first week debuting at number 12.
-His latest album, Sick!, was released on January 14, 2022.
+The album sold 30,000 copies in its first week debuting at number 12.
+His latest album, Live Laugh Love, was released on August 22, 2025.